tavlab-iiitd/VacSIM/data/readme.md

 ### This folder has all the files with projected data being used in RL models.
 **projection.csv** has projected data generated from SEIR model.
 It has future context information of five states for future dates.
+This folder contains the action values for different corresponding bucket sizes used for our Reinforcement Learning models (ACKTR & DQN)